 OutputStream for writing bytes.

-Performance on an average depends on container to container approx 20% .
+Performance on an average depends on the webserver container to container largely approx 20%.

-WEB-INF/classes found in the resource path.
-It also works equally well for locating configuration files placed within WAR files and/or deployed across multiple back-end servlet containers.
+WEB-INF/classes under the resource path.
+It also works equally well for locating configuration files bundled within .war files and/or deployed across multiple back-end servlet containers.

-when should we use HttpSession is good question, consider following while using HttSession.
+The question is, when should we use HttpSession?
+It is good question, consider following while using HttSession.

 - Storing login status: The timeout is useful, and changes between browsers or machines should naturally require a new login.

-- Storing user data pulled from a database : The local cache avoids an across-the-wire database request.
+- Storing user data pulled from a database : avoids storing sensitive data in local cache and transfer across-the-wire for database request.

-- Storing user data that’s temporary: Temporary data includes search results, form state, or a guest’s shopping-cart contents that don’t need to be preserved over the long term.
+- Storing temporary user data: Temporary data includes search results, form state, or a guest’s shopping-cart contents that don’t need to be preserved over the long term.

-Think several times before using this , I mean to say, use this when you have sufficient reason to have it.
+Using of SingleThreadeModel is not be the best practices so think several times before using this.
+I mean to say, use this when you have sufficient compelling reason to have it.
 This interface was intended to make life easier for programmers concerned about thread safety, but the simple fact is that

 SingleThreadModel does not help.